-Clearly, the structures and supporting infrastructure developed for the Umatilla The UMCDF footprint contains an independent Chemical Disposal Facility starting in 2004 qualify Subarea 3 as a "physically developed" industrial area.
+Clearly, the structures and supporting infrastructure developed for the Umatilla Chemical Disposal Facility starting in 2004 qualify Subarea 3 as a "physically developed" industrial area.
 The types of land use categories that would be permitted in the new Depot Industrial Zone are listed in Table 1 of the zone.
 The following use categories are specifically called out as permitted uses for Subarea 3, subject to standard Umatilla County Zoning Ordinance provisions for Design Review and issuance of a zoning permit: